-Comment to WVDEP on the Water Quality Impacts of the TeMa Facility by December 7
+Comment to WVDEP on the Water Quality Impacts of the TeMa Facility

 The proposed TeMa Facility, located in Jefferson County, would produce insulation and drainage systems for residential, commercial and industrial use.
 Stormwater runoff associated with the facility would drain into the Elk Run Watershed and the Chesapeake Bay Watershed.